Merzasphor/MWSE/docs/source/types/tes3effect.md

 ### `object`

+*Read-only*.
 Fetches the tes3magicEffect for the given id used.

 **Returns**: